-Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs)
+Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-The Company recognises transfers due to change between levels of the fair value hierarchy at the end of the reporting period i) Tangible Assets a) Recognition and measurement
+The Company recognises transfers due to change between levels of the fair value hierarchy at the end of the reporting period.

 2.5 Significant accounting policies